datanav/docs/rdf-support.rst

 The Sesam DTL language features several functions that are useful when working with RDF data in your flow.

-Accessing CURIES properties
+Accessing CURIEs properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When addressing properties in CURIES form in DTL transform, you can simply use their names verbatim.
+When addressing properties in CURIEs form in DTL transform, you can simply use their names verbatim.
 For example:

 ::